MJL85/natlas/README.md

 Michael Laforest `<mjlaforest` *at* `gmail` *dot* `com>`

 The MNet Suite is a collection of tools written in Python for network professionals.
-The tools are centrally focused on Cisco devices.
+The tools are focused on Cisco devices.

 # Support